NaorHaba/AvatarCLIP/README.md

 ## Installation

-In the following section we will explain how to install the project on your local machine.
+In the following section we will explain how to install the project on your machine.
 We will assume that you are using a Linux machine, but the installation should be similar on other operating systems.

 As some dependencies of the project require configuring system related resources (which are not python packages),